jolibrain/ddapi/source/index.md

 Welcome to the DeepDetect API!

 DeepDetect is a Machine Learning server.
-At this stage, it provides a flexible API to train deep neural networks and use them where they are needed.
+At this stage, it provides a flexible API to train deep neural networks and gradient boosted trees, and use them where they are needed, in both development and production.

 ## Principles